samulisuomi/dvdplaza-scraper/README.md

 Create a .zip file out of the contents of `./output`.
 Store the .zip somewhere, for example Dropbox, Google Drive or iCloud.

-> ⓘ Note that `./output` is gitignored so it can easily get lost otherwise.
+> ⓘ Note that the contents of `./output` are gitignored so it can easily get lost otherwise.

 You can also back up `.scraper-lock.json` – it contains metadata you might be interested in the future, like the list of all your post URLs.